xremap/xremap/doc/running_as_system_service.md

 - A drawback is that the same config file is used for all users.
 - The config file is inconvenient to modify because it's owned by the xremap user.
 - If you launch programs from xremap they will run as the `xremap` user.
 Not your own normal user.
 Except if you use the `socket` feature, see below.
-- If you want to use application-specific remappings it's only possible with the `socket` feature, see below.
+- If you want to use application-specific remappings it's only possible with the `socket` feature.

+## Socket feature (Optional)

+The instructions below tell you how to setup with and without the socket feature.
+With it, the system service will connect to another instance of xremap, which runs as your normal user.

+If you don't want this, it doesn't matter which variant of xremap you choose to install.

+If you want it choose the full variant of xremap, which includes the socket feature and the ability to connect to all desktops.
+On the [Releases page](https://github.com/xremap/xremap/releases) choose a version with a name like `xremap-linux-x86_64-full.zip`.

 ## Create a system user named xremap